The New Landscape of The Web.

 - February 24, 2020

-Tesla cars, Apple Watches, foldable phones, OLED TVs and whatnot!
+Tesla cars, Apple Watches, foldable phones, OLED TVs and whatnot.

-Responsive Web Design is kaput.
+Is Responsive Web Design kaput?

 There are subtle differences in the way the web is accessed on the new devices.
-The viewing distance for an Apple Watch, for example, is only about a foot from the viewer’s eye.
+The viewing distance from an Apple Watch, for example, is just under a foot from the viewer’s eye.

 Intrinsic Web Design.

 The term Intrinsic Web Design was coined by Jen Simmons of Mozilla.